-The SmartGridWorldSimulation supports varying some components of a simluation at initialzation without changing simulation code.
+The SmartGridWorldSimulation supports varying some components of a simulation at initialzation without changing simulation code.
 Actor components and the step function must still be implemented by the sub class.
+Observations from multiple observers are appended together in a dictionary based on their keys.
+If there are multiple done components, we report True if any of them reports True.